sajaldebnath/topic_sentiment_analysis/README.md

   * Gensim
   * Sklearn (scikit-learn)

-While Gensim is the more prevalent method to be used, I chose **scikit-learn** library because it was faster to run in my environment and dataset.
+While Gensim is the more prevalent method, I chose **scikit-learn** library because it was faster to run in my environment and dataset.

 #### **Process**
 The main implementation steps are defined below.
 I will provide more details as I go through them.